Snowflake-Labs/sfquickstarts/site/sfguides/src/ai_assistant_for_sales_calls/ai_assistant_for_sales_calls.md

 <img src="assets/chatbot_stage.png"/>
 <br></br>

-Paste and run the following [setup.sql](https://github.com/Snowflake-Labs/sfguide-ai-assistant-for-sales-calls/blob/main/scripts/setup.sql) in the SQL worksheet to load the data onto the stages.
+Paste and run the following [setup.sql](https://github.com/Snowflake-Labs/sfguide-ai-assistant-for-sales-calls/blob/main/scripts/setup.sql) in the SQL worksheet to load the  data into tables and create a notebook and streamlit app from the staged files.

 ```sql
 create csv format